 The East Entrance is where the line forms for Pavilion seats.

 Space on the Pavilion lawn is available without a reservation and accessible all day (except for the Gala).
 Many patrons lay blankets out early to reserve a spot.
-For those who prefer extra space this year, a portion of the lawn will be marked for suggested distanced seating, available on a first-come, first-served basis.

 Free Parking is located at the Pavilion lot across Dollar Road.